billyb-zrex/api/README.md

 ```

 - All the required files are in _aws/_ dir
 - Run a tmux session to run the servers.
-We should ideally run it via `systemctl` services, but we currently use tmux so that we get hold of the logs easily as `journalctl` truncates logs.
-This is a temporary step.
-Upload the tmux file for easier navigation
+We should ideally run it via `systemctl` services, but we currently use tmux so that we get hold of the logs easily as `journalctl` truncates logs. **This is a temporary step.** Upload the tmux file for easier navigation
 ```bash
 scp aws/.tmux.conf fab-api:~/.
 ```
 - Use the commands in _aws/bootstrap.sh_ file to set up env + install toolchains
 - Once done you can start running the _Makefile_ scripts
-- Create elastic search indexes from _es.api_ file
+- Create elastic search indexes from _dev/es.http_ file